Philosophy of language

-In analytic philosophy, philosophy of language investigates the nature of language and the relations between language, language users, and the world.
+Philosophy of language is the philosophical study of the nature of language.
+It investigates the relationship between language, language users, and the world.
 Investigations may include inquiry into the nature of meaning, intentionality, reference, the constitution of sentences, concepts, learning, and thought.

 Gottlob Frege and Bertrand Russell were pivotal figures in analytic philosophy's "linguistic turn".
 These writers were followed by Ludwig Wittgenstein (Tractatus Logico-Philosophicus), the Vienna Circle, logical positivists, and Willard Van Orman Quine.

-In continental philosophy, language is not studied as a separate discipline.
-Rather, it is an inextricable part of many other areas of thought, such as phenomenology, structural semiotics, language of mathematics, hermeneutics, existentialism, deconstruction and critical theory.

 History

 Ancient philosophy

-In the West, inquiry into language stretches back to the 5th century BC with Socrates, Plato, Aristotle, and the Stoics.
-Both in India and in Greece, linguistic speculation predates the emergence of grammatical traditions of systematic description of language, which emerged around the 5th century BC in India (see Yāska), and around the 3rd century BC in Greece (see Rhianus).
+In the West, inquiry into language stretches back to the 5th century BC with philosophers such as Socrates, Plato, Aristotle, and the Stoics.
+Linguistic speculation predated systematic descriptions of grammar which emerged c. the 5th century BC in India and c. the 3rd century BC in Greece.